TheTechnobear/Orac/fates/readme.txt

-the top line tells you the module and the page of the module to change parameters on the page, use enc 1 to 4 to switch pages on the module , hold but 3, and turn encoder 3 to switch module, hold but 2, and turn encoder 3
+the top line tells you the module and the page of the module to change parameters on the page, use enc 1 to 4 but 1 = param/menu but 2 = aux (not in this release)

+but 3 = function see below
+to switch pages on the module , hold but 3, and turn encoder 3 to switch module, hold but 3, and turn encoder 3

-to enter the main menu display press but 1 use enc 1 to scroll, and but 3 to select items
+to enter the main menu display press but 1 use enc 1 to scroll, and but 3 to select items use enc 1 to exit menu
-(the menu automatically closes are a short time)
+(note:the menu also automatically closes after about 15 seconds)

 # Other Notes